pmq20/CNUKejian/README.md

 If you happen to be on Capital Normal University campus, this system can be reached at [192.168.145.253](http://192.168.145.253).

+* If your school also has a [URP综合教务系统](http://www.urpsoft.com) up and running, the code could apply to you directly.
+* If you search `URP综合教务系统` on google, actually lot of schools are using it!
+* Otherwise, you have to tune the code in order to make it work for your school.

 ## Adjust Some Constants

 Some constants are recorded inside `config/initializers/constants.rb`.